Malus trilobata: Modern taxonomy and evolution

-Phylogenetic studies based on plastid and nuclear DNA indicate that M. trilobata falls between other species normally classified as Malus, and it appears to be sister to M. florentina, with both species often, but not always, positioned together on a branch that also contains the North American species prairie crabapple (Malus ioensis), southern crabapple (M. angustifolius) and sweet crabapple (M. coronaria).
-In Liu et al. (2022), this branch, called Clade II, is shown to either be basal to the rest of Malus, in nuclear phylogenies, or to be sister to Pourthiaea and thus closer to other Maloideae such as Sorbus and Aronia than to Malus proper, in plastid phylogenies.
-This discordance between nuclear and plastid phylogenies, the authors proposed, could be due to incomplete lineage sorting, allopolyploidy, or hybridisation, all of which were important mechanisms underlying the evolution of the Maloideae.
-The authors proposed hybridisation as the most likely scenario, whereby the ancestor of Clade II hybridised with the ancestor of Pourthiaea, so that all its descendants, including M. trilobata, inherited Pourthiaea's chloroplast DNA through a process known as chloroplast capture.
+Phylogenetic studies based on plastid and nuclear DNA indicate that Malus trilobata falls between other species normally classified as Malus, and it appears to be sister to M. florentina, with both species often, but not always, positioned together on a branch that also contains the North American species prairie crabapple (Malus ioensis), southern crabapple (M. angustifolius) and sweet crabapple (M. coronaria).
+In a study by Liu and colleagues (2022), this branch, called Clade II (a clade being a group of all organisms that descend from a common ancestor), is shown to either be basal to the rest of Malus, in nuclear phylogenies, or to be sister to Pourthiaea and thus closer to other Maleae such as Sorbus and Aronia than to Malus proper, in plastid phylogenies.
+This discordance between nuclear and plastid phylogenies, the authors proposed, could be due to several factors during the speciation process: incomplete lineage sorting, that is, the inheritance of an incomplete set of alleles from the most recent common ancestor; allopolyploidy, that is, the inheritance of more than two copies of alleles; or hybridisation, the crossing of species.
+All of these were important mechanisms underlying the evolution of the Maleae, the apple tribe, rendering the reconstruction of its evolutionary history difficult.
+Liu and colleagues proposed hybridisation as the most likely scenario, whereby the ancestor of Clade II hybridised with the ancestor of Pourthiaea, so that all its descendants, including M. trilobata, inherited Pourthiaeas chloroplast DNA through a process known as chloroplast capture.

-According to Liu et al. (2022), Malus originated in North America and East Asia, most likely in the middle Eocene, around 43.58 million years ago.
+According to Liu and colleagues (2022), Malus originated in North America and East Asia, most likely in the middle Eocene, between 41.2 and 44.39 million years ago.
 Also according to this study, Clade II, the clade M. trilobata belongs to, originated in western North America and subsequently spread to Europe and western Asia in the late Eocene via the North Atlantic Land Bridge.
 The split between Malus trilobata and its sister M. florentina, the two representatives of this clade in western Eurasia, was estimated to have occurred already in the early Oligocene, 32.81 million years ago.
-Malus antiqua, a species with lobed leaves from the Pliocene (5.33–2.58 Mya) of Europe, recovered in Romania, is considered to be ancestral to M. trilobata or M. florentina.
+Malus antiqua, a fossil species with lobed leaves from the Pliocene (5.33–2.58 Mya) of Europe, recovered in Romania, is considered to be ancestral to M. trilobata or M. florentina.

+Etymology

+The genus name Malus is derived from Latin malus, meaning "apple tree".
+The epiphet trilobata means "three-lobed", and refers to the leaves of the species.